arjunrawal07/Contact-Book-/README.md

 7. When you are finished using the application and enter "No" to the continue searching prompt, the application will close the program, but you will still be in your virtual environment.
 8. To exit the virtual environment, enter ```exit``` into the command line and press return.

+## Challenges:
+Translating logic into Python was my primary challenge in building this project.
+The logic itself was not too different from how I would implement in Javascript.
+But, because Python is a different language with different syntax and rules, I had to communicate with it a bit differently.
+I really enjoyed building this application because it was the first application I built in a language other than Javascript.